kevinlowe0x3F7/event-checkin/README.md

 1. Still need to manually refresh pages whenever the server gets updated
 2. Still race conditions when two staff members check in at the same time

+## V3: Convex

+Convex is so cool.
+I also now understand that server components may not be all that great, especially if we have to wrap them in so much complexity where they differ.
+Especially for an application that requires a lot of user interactions, it's not super feasible to have a lot of server components.
+The interactivity necessitates client components, which do just fine in terms of performance.
+Server components are better suited for more static pages.

+But Convex as an application database is so sweet because it acts as the single source of truth for the data everywhere.
+The DevX has also been great, in having dev deployments, production deployments.
+I didn't use preview deployments, but it would be something we would 100% have in the future.

+The migration from Postgres to Convex also isn't too bad.
+At least for the copy the data over version where there is downtime.